Maryland hires Seton Hall’s Willard as basketball coach

-Maryland, meanwhile, has made the second round four times since 2015, but with only one Sweet 16 appearance.
-The Terrapins were in the market for a new coach after Mark Turgeon’s departure in early December.
-Assistant Danny Manning took over as interim coach, and the Terps went 15-17 for their first losing season since 1993.
+”We are thrilled to welcome Kevin to the Terrapin family,” Maryland athletic director Damon Evans said in a statement. ”We are excited about the future of Maryland basketball with Kevin leading the way.
+Known for his gritty, hard-working teams, Kevin has had tremendous success, winning conference championships and leading his teams to NCAA Tournaments.”

-“I have always admired the Maryland basketball program, and being named the new head coach of one of the biggest brands in college basketball is a tremendous honor,” Willard said in a statement.
-“Thank you to President (Darryll) Pines and (athletic director) Damon Evans for trusting me to re-energize this proud program as we look to galvanize our passionate fan base with a gritty, hard-working style of basketball.
-Having coached against Maryland several times and at XFINITY Center, I know how Terp fans feel about their team and understand their expectations.”
+Maryland has been in the market for a new coach since Mark Turgeon’s departure in early December.
+Assistant Danny Manning took over as interim coach, and the Terrapins went 15-17 for their first losing season since 1993, early in Gary Williams’ tenure.

-Those expectations are high.
-When Willard arrived at Seton Hall, the Pirates had missed the NCAAs four straight years.
-In that context, he brought the program to a higher level.
-Maryland, on the other hand, won a national title in 2002 under Gary Williams.
-That’s who Turgeon followed, and the results weren’t up to that standard, particularly in the NCAA Tournament.
+Williams eventually led the Terps to a Final Four in 2001 and a national title the following season, and that’s the level Maryland wants to return to.

 ”Kevin Willard was a proven winner in the Big East while at Seton Hall,” Williams said. ”The intensity level of his teams reflect the passion that Kevin will bring to our team and the university.”